liyang619/liyang619.github.io/_news/announcement_1.md

 related_posts: false
 ---

-"Tackling Cooperative Incompatibility for Zero-Shot Human-AI Coordination" is accepted by Journal of AI Research!!!
+"Tackling Cooperative Incompatibility for Zero-Shot Human-AI Coordination" is accepted by Journal of AI Research (CCF-B, JCR Q2 journal)!!!
 Thanks all my co-authors~~~